-- (a) adopt a strategic planning process and approve a strategic plan each year; and - (b) approve and monitor the operational plans and budgets of the Corporation submitted by management at the beginning of each fiscal year.
+- 4. The Board will: - (a) adopt a strategic planning process and approve a strategic plan each year; and - (b) approve and monitor the operational plans and budgets of the Corporation submitted by management at the beginning of each fiscal year.